artsy/artsy.github.io/_posts/2016-10-26-jwt-artsy-journey.md

 # Where we are going
 We want to keep our current auth flow which is already stateless and mainly replace our in-house generated access token with a more standard JWT.
 What that gives us is:

 - Client applications are able to decode and use basic information out of our token.
-With our in-house generated access token this could happen only if client application had duplicated our API side's decryption logic.
-With JWT each app can decode the token and get basic data out of it, it can check if token is expired or not and etc. If client is doing something that needs to make sure token is still valid, it can still call the API, like before, to make sure token is valid and get more data about it.
+With our in-house generated access token this was not possible since they don't share the secret.
+With JWT each app can decode the token and get basic data out of it, it can check if token is expired or not and etc. If client is doing something that needs to make sure token is still valid, it can still call the API, like before, to re-validate and get more data about it.

-- Possibly include different data in JWT payload for different applications, if a JWT token was created for the application that deals with conversations, it doesn't need to know about the user's auction related information.
+- Possibly include different data in JWT payload for different applications.
+Some clients may request user roles with respect to galleries and others with respect to auction houses..

 - Follow a well-defined standard and use existing libraries for creating and reading the token.
 JWT has a decent set of reseverd _claims_ which can be used to describe the token in a unified language.
 Few examples: